 Demand is up across the board, despite the public being unable to visit many of these service providers in person, banks are pushing their technology teams to digitalise their services as quickly and efficiently as possible to ensure they are available remotely.
 In a bid to handle the demand across the board, some businesses have started to use voice analytics software, a powerful piece of AI that helps contact centre’s increase efficiencies.

-Real estate agents are providing digital tours of properties and insurance companies are growing their teams to meet the demand of customer service helplines for both claims and individuals now wanting to ensure they are covered against all eventualities previously not predicted.
+Real estate agents are providing digital tours of properties and insurance companies are growing their teams to meet the demand for customer service improvements with helplines for both claims and individuals now wanting to ensure they are covered against all eventualities previously not predicted.

 Car insurance providers are seeing an increase in demand for their services as the public are seeking ways to reduce payments due to financial hardship.
 Insurers’ service lines are kept busy and in demand with requests to reassess risk levels as people are driving less and potentially waiving cancellation fees or processing fees for amending policies.
 This has led to an increase of 311% within the UK for the insurance industry.